rajsite/webvi-experiments/RichText/README.md

 1. **Comment editor**.
 Usually inline in a page with other content and not the primary content on a page.

-   Limited / simple formatting options incuding text formatting and maybe other common content like images.
+   Limited / simple formatting options including text formatting and maybe other common content like images.
 Good for text layout in paragraphs but may not have other layout features like tables or lists.
 May not not be highly pluggable or configurable.

 2. **Blog editor**.
 Inline in a page and may fill a majority of the page view.